 Your dream about a snake awakens you out of a sound sleep; now you’re pondering what does it means.
 You reach for your dream dictionary or click the dream app on your smart phone, look up what a snake means, and choose the meaning that seems right.
 Is that what your dream truly means?
 Well, maybe, but probably not.
+It can be confusing understanding your dreams’ special symbols.

 Dream dictionaries/apps are very general and a great place to start; however, there is a lot more work that needs to be done.
 If you were having health issues, would you look up your symptoms, and trust everything you read?
 More than likely, you would seek a medical professional for an exact diagnosis.
-Dream interpretation is much more complicated than the meaning of one symbol, yet let’s use the snake example of what you could find in the following reference materials:
+Dream interpretation is much more complicated than the meaning of one symbol, yet let’s use the snake example of what you could find in the following reference materials;

 Christian Dream Interpretation – the snake in the Garden of Eden made Eve create man’s downfall, therefore snake is evil and represents bad temptation.